channingwalton/transaction-monad/README.md

     type IOWriter[A] = WriterT[IO, List[PostCommit], A]
     type Transaction[T] = EitherT[IOWriter, String, T]

-Where _IO_ is an effect like scalaz or cats-effect _IO_, _PostCommit_ is a function to run when the Transaction is run successfully.
+Where _IO_ is an effect like scalaz or cats-effect _IO_, and _PostCommit_ is a function to run when the Transaction is run successfully.

 However, this effect stack is a little cumbersome so this project wraps all this up in a single